HanleyKingston/CFF_analysis_via_GENESIS/README.md

 Note: can also filter by MAF and missingness in GENESIS's LD-pruning, but I chose to do it here so I can use the same filter for the association testing

 ## exclude_regions_beforeLD_prune.R
-This will create a dataframe of all of chr7 to excldue in LD_pruning analysis - note: ld_pruning.R script is not yet set up to take this as an input
+This will create a dataframe of all of chr7 to exclude from pruned SNP list for PC and GRM generation

 ## ld_pruning.R
 generate a vector of SNPs pruned by LD to include in PC and GRM creation